flipdishbytes/api-client-csharp/docs/EventsApi.md

             try
             {
-                // Get event by Id
+                // Get event by Id  For technical reasons, the number of records returned is limited to 100.
                 EventSearchResult result = apiInstance.GetEventsById(eventId);
                 Debug.WriteLine(result);
             }